sabuhiabbas/unit3_2023-project/README.md

     except ValueError:
         self.ids.date.error = True.
 ```
 This code shows how I validate an input.
-I use the same structure for other text fields as well.
+I use the same structure for other text fields as well.[^8]

 ### Success criteria 2: The application features a secure login system, enabling the user to protect their data
 Login system enables the user to login to the application when the user wants to use.
 This lets the user secure the data entered to the database in the application.
 #### KivyMD Text field
 ```.kv
 MDTextField:
     id: email_in
     hint_text: "Enter your email"